fabiodellanna/docsify-poc/docs/README.md

 #### 8.14.2 Warnings

-Every warning consists of a four-digit warning code prefixed by “W” (W1234), beginning at W1000, plus an associated warning text.
+Every warning consists of a four-digit warning code prefixed by "W" (W1234), beginning at W1000, plus an associated warning text.
 The web service returns the warning texts in the specified language (German, French, Italian or English).
 An operation may return more than one warning at a time.

 If a warning is returned, the requested service is executed, taking the warning into account.
-Warnings help to optimize your use of the “Barcode” web service.
+Warnings help to optimize your use of the "Barcode" web service.

 The curly brackets are placeholders and are replaced by the relevant values in the actual warning.